cassgvp/WIN-Open-Neuroimaging-Community/blog/blog.md

 I've decided that I like free form, thought-dump writing.
 I'm also ~~ok~~ pretty good at it (⚠️ examples here of the narrative blog posts I've written about my experience which have gone down well ⚠️).
 I also think it will be useful for me and others to have a narative about what I've learnt over the course of this project and how I've formulated my ideas.
 So here they are.

-Disclaimer: Dyslexia and a desire to get things out rather than make them too need make mean this writing is Tom-Marvolo-Riddled with typos.
+Disclaimer: Dyslexia and a desire to get things out rather than make them too neat mean this writing is probably Tom-Marvolo-Riddled with typos.
 I'm over it.

 ## Week 0
 I've been offered the opportunity to act as the Oxford Neuroscience Open Science Co-Ordinator.
 It is unbelievably exciting, but it is a huge task because there is SO MUCH I want to do with it.
 The job role on paper is to: